 Life comes with ups and downs – the reasons why our lives are so rich, diverse and full of the unexpected! – but there are times when it feels that the pace of change is too fast.
 Or conversely, that change isn’t happening fast enough.
-Seeking help is not uncommon but who is the right person to help you, a therapist or a life coach?
+Seeking help is not uncommon but which is best to go for, therapy or life coaching?

 Today, there are more options for people seeking help with making changes or understanding the ‘how and why’ of life.

 There are counsellors, for example, trained therapists who work with people to move beyond blocks and sticking points.

 And then there are life coaches, people who help others with skills and thinking to get past blocks in life.

 Because both sound similar, it can be difficult to know whether you need a therapist or a life coach.
 It often comes down to personal choice as well as whether a therapist or life coach can think they can help you.

 For example, for some mental health conditions, treatment will need to be a combination of medical and talking therapy, something that a life coach may not feel they can help you with just yet.

 There are other times, such as when someone is feeling anxious or depressed, that working with a life coach is a great move.
 For example, if a client knows the root of their anxiety and wants help to get passed it.

 But how do you make the choice between a therapist and life coach?
 Is one better than the other?

 Thankfully, we are starting to recognise and talk more about mental and emotional health.
 But there is still a lot of stigma in seeking help and doing so publicly.